arush-gupta/accountability/README.md

 # accountability

-"Initial commit — Statement on self-accountability and growth"
+Initial commit — Statement on self-accountability and growth

 **Not all growth shows up on resumes.**
 Some of it happens quietly — in the dark, through pain, mistakes, and the long road of holding yourself accountable to your values.